wazo-platform/wazo-doc/source/administration/advanced_configuration/ldap/ldap.rst

 * ``Match reverse directory`` use to search into this field for the reverse directory
 * ``Fieldname/value`` match to the CTI field> server> | field> LDAP> server.

-If a a custom filter is defined in the LDAP filter configuration, the `direct match` configuration will be added to that filter using an `&`.
-To use the `filter` field of you LDAP filter configuration only do not configure any `direct match` in your directory definition.
+If a a custom filter is defined in the LDAP filter configuration, the fields in `direct match` will be added to that filter using an `&`.
+To only use the `filter` field of your LDAP filter configuration, do not add any `direct match` fields in your directory definition.

 Example: